What Will Happen In The Future?

 Prospects see your yard sign down the street and are more likely to do a little research online before they even think about calling the phone number listed on your sign.

 On that point, internet advertising costs have gone through the roof.
 When Google first started selling AdWords, you could buy the keyword “roofing” for a nickel per click.
 Today, you’re lucky to pay less than $15 a click in some competitive markets.
+I have personally seen click prices as high as $200 per click.

 That’s $15 per click – not per lead, per call, or per customer – $15 per click!